vitessio/website/content/en/docs/19.0/reference/programs/vtctldclient/vtctldclient_Reshard/vtctldclient_Reshard_create.md

 ### Options inherited from parent commands

 ```
       --action_timeout duration              timeout to use for the command (default 1h0m0s)
       --compact                              use compact format for otherwise verbose outputs
       --format string                        The format of the output; supported formats are: text,json. (default "text")
       --server string                        server to use for the connection (required)
       --target-keyspace string               Target keyspace for this workflow.
+      --topo-global-root string              the path of the global topology data in the global topology server (default "/vitess/global")
+      --topo-global-server-address strings   the address of the global topology server(s) (default [localhost:2379])
+      --topo-implementation string           the topology implementation to use (default "etcd2")
   -w, --workflow string                      The workflow you want to perform the command on.
 ```

 ### SEE ALSO